signal deck // adaptive soundtrack

 8. 2026async rust intelligence kitchen

-Modern tooling prioritizes local execution, typed reliability, and parallel source fusion.
+Modern tooling emphasizes local execution, typed reliability, and parallel source fusion.

 let (a, b, c) = tokio::join!(source_a(q), source_b(q), source_c(q));